dan-leo/masters/thesis/v8/thesis.md

 ## Related Literature

-Considering current literature in NB-IoT, several studies investigate mathematic models and theoretical analysis in terms of energy consumption[@Andres-Maldonado2017], latency [@Feltrin2019], impact of ECL classes [@Andres-Maldonado2018b], coverage performance [@Adhikary2016], battery lifetimes [@Yeoh2018d],[@Lauridsen2018], theoretically optimized configurations [@Feltrin2018] and general performance in particular applications [@Soussi2018],[@Beyene2017b].
+Considering the current literature in NB-IoT, several studies investigate mathematical models and theoretical analysis in terms of energy consumption[@Andres-Maldonado2017], latency [@Feltrin2019], impact of ECL classes [@Andres-Maldonado2018b], coverage performance [@Adhikary2016], battery lifetimes [@Yeoh2018d],[@Lauridsen2018], theoretically optimized configurations [@Feltrin2018] and general performance in particular applications [@Soussi2018],[@Beyene2017b].

 Only Martinez [@Martinez2019] focuses efforts on the application developer and presents an empirical evaluation of the technology when it is deployed on a single network (Vodafone in the Metropolitan area of Barcelona).
 Durand [@Durand2019] compares different LPWANs empirically including NB-IoT.
 Although theoretical models help to understand the inner workings of a technology with an attempt to predict the behavior, an empirical approach shows hands-on how a technology behaves in real conditions, and ultimately the variability in UE devices.
 Thus, this work complements Martinez and related works by investigating variability with respect to various LTE vendors and providing empirical measurements and estimates, always while taking the perspective of an adopter in the technology.